-The governor appoints at 18-member commission to govern the Battleship.
+The governor appoints an 18-member commission to govern the Battleship.
 The commission sets policy, approves the annual budget, and determines short and long range goals.
 The Friends of the Battleship serves as the official 501(c)3 fundraising arm of the ship.
-Make tax-deductible gifts supporting hull repairs payable to the Friends of the Battleship.
+Make tax-deductible gifts payable to the Friends of the Battleship.
 The NC Department of Cultural Resources provides input to the Battleship’s operations and programs.
 The Department oversees cultural and historic sites statewide representing significant educational and tourism resources.

 WHO BROUGHT THE BATTLESHIP TO WILMINGTON?